Alstom union fears 320 job cuts at Belfort train-making plant

 Waning spending by the cash-strapped government is largely to blame for the plant's woes, Lesou said.

-"We don't have any orders because the government is not renewing its ageing fleet of TGV (high-speed) trains ... and it's no longer ordering any locomotives," he said.
+"We don't have any orders because the government is not renewing its aging fleet of TGV (high-speed) trains ... and it's no longer ordering any locomotives," he said.

 Lesou said Alstom's western plant of La Rochelle and eastern site of Reichsoffen could also see job cuts as both are suffering from waning domestic market for TGVs, trams and intercity trains.